 I arrived just in time to watch soundcheck.
 I can’t describe the feeling of standing just feet from the stage – feet from the Grateful Dead – in an incredibly enormous yet empty stadium listening to the band serenade me with Terrapin Station.

 I wandered off in a daze afterwards and picked up a copy of the Sunday program and then I think it finally dawned on me.
 In a few hours it would be the last Grateful Dead concert … EVER.
 I turned the page and saw my photo from the Saturday night’s encore appear in the program under a message from the promoter that read, “Thank you to the band, management, crew, families, friends and fans of the greatest band to ever play on this planet, for 50 years of dedication and love.”
-I got a lump in my throat and tried to choke back the motion.
+I got a lump in my throat and tried to choke back the emotion.

 20 years of being a concert photographer.
 20 years since last seeing the Grateful Dead in this exact same stadium – only last time watching the show from the very last row in the stadium and tonight standing 5 feet away from the band.
 What can I say but how incredibly magical and special.